Vy från ett luftslott

 "Vy från ett luftslott" (Swedish for View From a Castle in the Air) is the fourth and final single released from the album Tillbaka till samtiden, by the Swedish alternative rock band Kent.
 This is a one-track single featuring a remix of "Vy från ett luftslott" by Punks Jump Up.
 It was first released as a free download on Kent's website on 15 June 2008, then on CD on 2 July 2008.

+Music video

 The remix is also used in the official music video, where Kent held a contest and asked fans to submit their own music videos.
 The band choose five finalist out of 65 entries, and the winner was selected in a poll on the band's forum.
+The video that won was created by Lars Lind, Erik Lind och Kajsa Engdahl from Östersund.
+The winners won Kent merchandise, VIP concert tickets and a meet and greet with Kent.